DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 - Question: Clearly state the question that addresses the problem.
 - Hypothesis: State your proposed solution.
 Propose a clear, quantifiable hypothesis that will advance our understanding.

-This framework should sound familiar, and that's because we discussed something similar in [Lesson 4](https://dsc-capstone.org/2024-25/lessons/04).
+This framework should sound familiar, and that's because something similar is discussed in  a methodology lesson.
 You may want to re-watch Professor Benjamin Smarr's [video](https://youtu.be/5O1MVncfbf4?si=z7X9Z9Nw5WWf94X5) as you start to write your elevator pitch.

 {: .note }
 **Unlike the other components of the proposal, pitches will be delivered individually!**

 ### Examples

-Here are a few selected elevator pitches from last year's cohort.
+Here are a few selected elevator pitches from earlier cohorts.

 <table style="box-shadow:none;">
   <tr>